 Twelve is arguably the hardest age.
-You are precariously perched on the cusp of understanding things you’d probably rather not understand.
+You are perched on the cusp of understanding things you’d rather not understand.
 Your body, so familiar for so long, seems suddenly strange, even alien.
 It’s far too easy to feel a sense of dissociation at twelve.
 You remember who you were.
 You think you know who you want to be.
 But who you are now?
 There’s nothing to be found down that path, only a frightening blankness.

 My twelve-year-old body was still boyish.
 But I had long and wavy white-blonde hair, and hints of incipient curves here and there.
 You could look at me, close your eyes, and see the woman in me.
 You could do that.
 Because the adult is contained in the twelve-year-old; you need only play with angles of light in order to find her.